Xu Guangxian

-Xu Guangxian (徐光宪; November 7, 1920 – April 28, 2015), also known as Kwang-hsien Hsu, was a Chinese chemist.
+Xu Guangxian (徐光宪; November 7, 1920 – April 28, 2015), also known as Kwang-hsien Hsu, was a Chinese chemist and professor at Peking University.
 He was an academician of the Chinese Academy of Sciences who is respected for his contributions in both theoretical and experimental chemistry.
 He is a former president of the Chinese Chemical Society, and is known as "The Father of Chinese Rare Earths Chemistry".

 Early life and education

 Xu was born in Shaoxing, Zhejiang on November 7, 1920.
 He entered Hangzhou Advanced Industrial Vocational School in Zhejiang (now part of Zhejiang University of Technology).
 Due to the Second Sino-Japanese War, the students and faculty were relocated to an advanced industrial school in Ningbo, where Xu graduated in 1939.

 In 1940 Xu entered Jiaotong University in Shanghai (now known as Shanghai Jiao Tong University, SJTU).
 Again, there was disruption at the university because of the war.
 Xu received his B.Sc. in 1944.
 In 1945, Xu Guangxian worked as a teaching assistant at SJTU, with professor Gu Jidong.

 He married one of his classmates, chemist Gao Xiaoxia in 1946.

 Xu and Gao passed national examinations for studying abroad in 1946.
 Xu traveled to the United States in 1948 to attend the graduate school of Washington University in St. Louis.
 After ranking first in a probationary summer class at Columbia University in New York City, he was able to transfer to Columbia.
 There he studied quantum chemistry with a minor in physics from 1948 to 1951.
 He also worked as a teaching assistant, enabling Gao Xiaoxia to join him and study analytical chemistry at New York University.

 Xu received his MS in 1949 and his PhD in 1951 working with Charles O. Beckmann.
 His thesis in quantum chemistry was "Optically Active Quantum Chemical Theory".
 In February 1949, he became a member of the Phi Lambda Upsilon National Honorary Chemical Society (ΦΛΥ).
 In October 1950, Xu became a member of Sigma Xi (ΣΞ).

 Meanwhile, in China, the Chinese Civil War resulted in the formation of the People's Republic of China in 1949.
 The Korean War broke out in June, 1950.
 Soon after, the United States government passed an act forbidding Chinese citizens who were studying in America from returning to China.
 Concerned that they might not be allowed to return home if they waited until Gao Xiaoxia received her Ph.D., Xu Guangxian and Gao Xiaoxia applied for short-term visas to China.
 On April 15, 1951, they left for China on the USS General Gordon, one of the last three cruisers to leave for China before the American ban went into effect.